 In this article:

-Why Should I Pay Bills with a Credit Card?
+Why Should I Pay Bills With a Credit Card?

 You Want to Ensure On-Time Payments

-Which Bills Can I Pay with a Credit Card?
+Which Bills Can I Pay With a Credit Card?

 - Cable and internet companies

-- Cell phone providers
+- Cellphone providers

-- Mortgage companies
+- Mortgage lenders

 - Auto lenders